 Q: What is the difference between resurfacing, refinishing, re-enamelling, reglazing and repainting your bath?

 A: These words are often used interchangeably for the process of recoating your bath.
 Resurfacing and refinishing are both correct terms for Mend A Bath International’s process – your preference will depend on your country of origin.
 Re-enamelling and reglazing traditionally refer to processes that require the bath to be baked at high temperatures – a costly and often impractical solution.
-Although bath paint is available for DIY use, it does not provide the same longwearing protection that Mend A Bath International’s coatings do and is not recommended.

 Q: Why resurface a bath and not just replace it?